PipiHi0926/python-resource-notes/README.md

 # python-resource-notes
-Record some tools or packages that I find useful and helpful for development.
+Record some tools or packages that I find useful and helpful for my development.